vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0081
 It is to exercise the benevolence of hospitality
 That people earn a living and establish homes.
-DL, NV
+(W.H.
+Drew and  J. Lazarus), (N.V.K.
+Ashraf)
 Yes
 0082
 With a guest outside, it is wrong to eat alone,
 Even the nectar of immortality. *
-NV, SS
+(N.V.K.
+Ashraf), (Satguru  Subramuniyaswami)

 0083
 His life won’t suffer from want,
 Who always cherishes his flowing guests.
-MR, NV
+MR, (N.V.K.
+Ashraf)

 0084
 The goddess of fortune will dwell in the house of one Who plays host with a smile. *
-NV, PS
+(N.V.K.
+Ashraf), (P.S.
+Sundaram)

 0085
 Should his field be sown,
 Who first feeds the guests and eats the rest?
-SB
+( Shuddhananda Bharatiar)

 0086
 Who hosts the passing guests and waits for hosting more Will be hosted by the gods. *
-PS
+(P.S.
+Sundaram)

 0087
 The gains of hospitality cannot be reckoned.
 Their worth depends on the guest.
-PS
+(P.S.
+Sundaram)
 Yes
 0088
 "We toiled, stored and lost", lament those
 Who never sacrificed for hospitality.
-NV
+(N.V.K.
+Ashraf)
 Yes
 0089
 To have no guests is to want amidst plenty:
 Such poverty belongs to fools.
-PS
+(P.S.
+Sundaram)

 0090
 Flower aniccham withers when merely smelt.
-An unwelcome look is enough to wither a guest. *
+An unwelcome look is enough to wither a guest. * (Satguru  Subramuniyaswami)
-SS
 Yes

 Notes:
 81. Compare with 212.
-"All the wealth earned by toils is meant to serve those who deserve" * - SB
+"All the wealth earned by toils is meant to serve those who deserve" * - ( Shuddhananda Bharatiar)
 87. Compare with 105.
-"Not according to the aid but its receiver is its recompense determined" - PS
+"Not according to the aid but its receiver is its recompense determined" - (P.S.
+Sundaram)
-88. By way of interpretation, this translation by SS would help: "Those who never sacrifice to care for guests will later lament: We hoarded wealth, estranged ourselves, now none will care for us"
+88. By way of interpretation, this translation by (Satguru  Subramuniyaswami) would help: "Those who never sacrifice to care for guests will later lament: We hoarded wealth, estranged ourselves, now none will care for us"
 90. Aniccham is a flower known for its fragility.
 Valluvar uses this flower in four places in Kural.
 The remaining couplets are in the third book "Love". [see 1111, 1115, 1120]

 010